tejeswarbharath/flightreservation/README.md

 # Flightreservation

+Flight Reservation Website is used to reserve flights for various purposes like vacation, business travel, family travel.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.3.
+The codebase was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.3.

 ## Development server